ECG#

 Different algorithms for peak-detection include:

 • neurokit (default): QRS complexes are detected based on the steepness of the absolute gradient of the ECG signal.
 Subsequently, R-peaks are detected as local maxima in the QRS complexes.
-Unpublished, but see neuropsychology/NeuroKit#476
+The method is unpublished, but see: (i) neuropsychology/NeuroKit#476 for discussion of this algorithm; and (ii) https://doi.org/10.21105/joss.02621 for the original validation of this algorithm.

 • pantompkins1985: Algorithm by Pan & Tompkins (1985).